At a Glance

 Some tips for your application 🫡

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for teaching and your commitment to helping students succeed in electrical installation.
-Mention why you want to join City & Guilds Training and how you can contribute to their team.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for teaching and your commitment to transforming electrical training.
+Mention specific experiences that align with City & Guilds Training's mission and values.

 How to prepare for a job interview at City & Guilds Training